zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 NAME

-ZFS Automatic Snapshot SMF Service, version 0.7
+ZFS Automatic Snapshot SMF Service, version 0.10

 DESCRIPTION

-This is a *prototype* of a simple SMF service which you can configure to take automatic, scheduled snapshots of any given ZFS filesystem as well as perform simple incremental or full backups of that filesystem.
+This is a simple SMF service which you can configure to take automatic, scheduled snapshots of any given ZFS filesystem as well as perform simple incremental or full backups of that filesystem.

-To use the service, the user must install the method script, import the default instance, and then create instances for each ZFS filesystem that should be managed by the service.

-Documentation for the service instance is contained in the manifest file, zfs-auto-snapshot.xml.
+Documentation for the service is contained in the manifest file, zfs-auto-snapshot.xml.

+As of version 0.9 there is a simple GUI that allows the user to configure which filesystems are to be included in the default canned SMF instances.
+This GUI is installed in the GNOME menu under:

+	Administration -> Automatic Snapshots

 We also bundle a simple GUI application, which will query the user for the properties required, and will proceed to build an instance manifest.
 This